theiristoken/mint/README.md

 - If the iVI chooses to pay for gas, they can mint their allowance immediately.

-- If not, the signature is valid for a grace period of one week ($$\small 7\cdot 24\cdot 3600\cdot 1000\enspace milliseconds$$) to give iVIs ample time to source the gas fee if needed.
+- If not, the signature is valid for a grace period of one week (7 · 24 · 3600 · 1000 milliseconds) to give iVIs ample time to source the gas fee if needed.
 After the grace period, if a claim hasn't been minted, the signature expires and the iVI loses both their spot in the queue and their locked in allowance amount.
 To be able to mint an allowance, they would ultimately have to submit another claim.

 After all allowances are minted, admin rights are renounced to avoid the creation of additional TiTs by calling the setOwner() function of TiT Smart Contract and setting it to the null address.
 To simplify verification by TiT Holders and the general public, the corresponding transaction hash will be made available through TiT diffusion channels. **It is important to note that the setOwner() function may not be called during the planet Mercury's retrograde.**